Nitrofurantoin: Adverse effects

-Patients should be informed that nitrofurantoin colors urine brown; this is completely harmless.

-Some of the more serious but rare side effects of nitrofurantoin have been a cause of concern.
-These include pulmonary reactions, hepatotoxicity, and neuropathy.
+Taken daily long-term as a prophylactic, side effects of nitrofurantoin occur at rates of 0 to 29%.
+They are generally mild, reversible, and are predominantly gastrointestinal.

 Lung toxicity

 The pulmonary toxicity caused by nitrofurantoin can be categorized into acute, subacute, and chronic pulmonary reactions.
 The acute and subacute reactions are thought to be due to a hypersensitivity reaction and often resolve when the drug is discontinued.
 Acute reactions have been estimated to occur in about one in 5000 women who take the drug.
 These reactions usually develop 3–8 days after the first dose of nitrofurantoin, but may occur from a few hours to a few weeks after starting the drug.
 Symptoms include fever, dyspnea, chills, cough, pleuritic chest pain, headache, back pain, and epigastric pain.
 Chest radiograph will often show unilateral or bilateral infiltrates similar to pulmonary edema.
-Treatment includes discontinuation of the nitrofurantoin, which should result in symptom improvement within 24 hours.

 Chronic pulmonary reactions caused by nitrofurantoin include diffuse interstitial pneumonitis, pulmonary fibrosis, or both.
 This uncommon reaction may occur 1 month to 6 years after starting the drug and is usually related to its total lifetime dose.
 This reaction manifests with progressive shortness of breath.
 It is important to recognize nitrofurantoin as possible cause of symptoms and discontinue the drug when the suspicion of pulmonary side effects arises as it can be reversible if the drug is stopped early.

 Liver toxicity

-Hepatic reactions, including hepatitis, cholestatic jaundice, chronic active hepatitis, and hepatic necrosis, occur rarely.
-The onset of chronic active hepatitis may be insidious, and patients should be monitored periodically for changes in biochemical tests that would indicate liver injury.
-These reactions usually occur after exposure to the drug for more than 6 weeks.
-If signs of liver failure are observed in a patient taking nitrofurantoin, the drug should be discontinued.
-Re-challenge with the drug at a later date is not recommended, as the reaction may have a hypersensitivity component and recur when the drug is resumed.
+Liver reactions, including hepatitis, cholestatic jaundice, chronic active hepatitis, and hepatic necrosis, occur rarely.